KaiLangen96/video-editor-kronberg/README.md

 As a video editor, the main content on the page is the portfolio with her edits.

 * The [picture](assets/images/IMG_03971.jpg) for the home section was taken by Hanna Kronberg herself
-* The videos in the portfolio showing off her skills as an editor
+* The videos embedded in the portfolio section are examples of projects in which Hanna contributed

 ### Overall Feel